tuckerweibell/recipe/src/components/EzLink/EzLink.md

 path: '/components/ez-link'
 ---

-Links are used to embed navigation paths to related content from within a page.
-Typically links will be used to trigger navigation to other pages in an application.
+Links allow users to navigate to other pages in an application.
+Links can be presented as standalone text or inline inside a paragraph, or used to enhance other elements, like headings or images, with navigation behavior.

 ---